 It is not enough to “hope” that young people will fix the world’s problems.
 We have to equip them to do so, and more importantly, give them a voice to speak into situations that affect them.

-Young People: Resilient, Resourceful and Ready - The common thread we see with most of our students is resilience.
-Despite being knocked back or being underestimated, these young people always want to try again.
-Share on XAccording to the United Nations, there are 1.2 billion people aged 15 to 24 in the world today, 16% of the global population.
+According to the United Nations, there are 1.2 billion people aged 15 to 24 in the world today, 16% of the global population.
 Yet, young people are going underrepresented in leadership and decision-making spaces worldwide.
-The commonwealth reports that over 60% of the commonwealth population is under the age of 30, meaning that all these issues are not just a 'young person' issue, but a majority issue.
+The commonwealth reports that over 60% of the commonwealth population is under the age of 30, meaning that all these issues are not just a ‘young person’ issue, but a majority issue.

 Young people are not only the future, but the present too.